 Trump's views don't always align with what's said in Japan

-In this Oct.
-1, 2015, file photo, sailors of U.S. navy nuclear-powered aircraft carrier USS Ronald Reagan man the rails upon arrival as a U.S. flag-shaped balloon is hoisted to welcome them at the U.S. Navy's Yokosuka base in Yokosuka, south of Tokyo.
+In this Jan.
+12, 2015, file photo, Toyota Corollas sit on a dealership lot in Brandon, Fla.
 When they meet on Friday, Feb.
 10, 2017 in Washington, Japanese Prime Minister Shinzo Abe and U.S. President Donald Trump will be tackling issues where the two sides are unlikely to see eye-to-eye, based on Trump's recent comments.

 |Title